-In this section, we aim to comparatively study both HOS and HOSR in the spectra of with ($m=2$) and without superposition ($m=1$) of random matrices for both COE and GOE.
+In this section, we aim to study comparatively both HOS and HOSR distributions of the spectra of COE and GOE for both $m=1$ and $m=2$ cases.
+The readers who are not interested in this study can directly move to Sec.~\ref{sec:Testingsystems} for the application of our results (shown in Sec.~\ref{sec:SuperpositionCE}) to physical systems.
 We will be comparing the results of COE with GOE in the following two ways.
 Firstly, the effect of dimension on the obtained results, keeping the number of realizations constant, and secondly, the effect of the number of realizations, keeping dimension constant.
-In the case of superposition, here, we have considered only the $m=2$ case of both COE and GOE.
-Here, we are considering the $m=1$ case also, although the HOS and HOSR have already been studied for the same case analytically and numerically.
-Because we want to reproduce this by our numerical approach to check the robustness of the results, and the existing works show the numerical results only up to some values of $k$.
-Hence, we want to check them for higher values of $k$ and present them here to show their behavior for such $k$.
-This study will also provide a base to analyze our results of the $m=2$ case.
+In the case of superposition, here, only the $m=2$ case of COE and GOE is considered.
+Here, we are considering the $m=1$ case also, although the HOS and HOSR distributions have already been studied for the same case analytically and numerically.
+As the existing works have shown the numerical results only up to some values of $k$, we want to check them for higher values of $k$.
+This reproduction by using our numerical approach can check the robustness of the results and will also provide a base to analyze our results of the $m=2$ case.